passcod/figleaf/README.md

 that process has been created.
 Nevertheless, environment may be written to by other parts of the program, and thus this source does have reloading support.

+<sup>Security note: by default environment variables are available to child
+processes (including when dropping privileges) and any other process running under the same user (or root).
+While there are various mitigations, keep this in mind when passing in secrets or sensitive information.</sup>

 ### Key format